Marguerite Inman Davis: Later life

 After her husband's governorship, Davis remained as a prominent hostess and society figure in Virginia.
 In 1928, the College of William & Mary commissioned a portrait of the first lady for the college's collection.
 Her portrait hangs in the Botetourt Gallery in Swem Library.

 In 1940, Davis and her husband were on the front cover of Southern Planter magazine.
 After her husband's death in 1943, she invested a large part of her husband's estate in war bonds, established the Westmoreland Davis Memorial Foundation, and supported the American war cause by donating two ambulances and three of her pedigreed Dobermanns into the army K-9 corps to be trained as war dogs.

 Throughout her later years, Davis remained vocal about her views of the state of Virginia politics, and the Byrd machine in particular.
-In 1955, she worked to make Morven Park an endowed cultural center center, museum, and equestrian park open to the public.
+In 1955, she worked to make Morven Park an endowed cultural center, museum, and equestrian park open to the public.